zendframework/zf3-web/README.md

 and JS can be found in the `asset/js/` directory.

 After changing CSS or JS you need rebuild assets, as following:

 ```bash
 $ cd asset
 $ npm install
 $ gulp
 ```

-New files will be generated in `public/js` and `public/css` and old files will be removed.
-File `asset/rev-manifest.json` will contain new revision names for our assets.
-The file is used by [`asset` view helper](https://docs.zendframework.com/zend-view/helpers/asset/).
+New files will be generated in `public/js/` and `public/css/`, and old files will be removed.
+The file `asset/rev-manifest.json` will contain new revision names for our assets.
+The file is used by the [`asset()` view helper](https://docs.zendframework.com/zend-view/helpers/asset/).

+The above commands are run automatically when you execute `bin/build.php`.